promesante/promesante.github.io/_posts/2021-04-28-clojure_repl_driven_development_part_5.md

 background: "/img/posts/11.jpg"
 ---

-Going on implementing our toy digital bank, as an attempt to **get first hand experience in Clojure REPL driven development (RDD)**, we will now tackle its last endpoint: **transaction create**.
+Going on implementing our toy digital bank, as an attempt to **get hands-on experience in Clojure REPL driven development (RDD)**, we will now tackle its last endpoint: **transaction create**.

 It is handled by means of an HTTP POST.
 We deviced its JSON body structure according to transaction type.
 In all of them, amount must be a `double`.